ramonmeza/wave_function_collapse/README.md

 ### Limitations
 - Certain input maps will cause the algorithm to break when a rule doesn't exist.
 If `SEA` defines no connection rules for a neighbor, that means if `SEA` is placed, it will have no possible neighbors.
-- Whether this is actual overlapping...
-I highly doubt it.
-But the algorithm is definitely derived from the ideas behind the overlapping model presented in WFC.
+- This isn't actually WFC or overlapping model, but the algorithm is definitely derived from the ideas behind the overlapping model presented in WFC.

 ### Output Examples
 Run : `python simpler_with_overlapping.py`<br/>